Two Arabian Knights: Plot

 During the First World War, two American soldiers become trapped in no man's land.
-Expecting to die, W. Dangerfield Phelps III (William Boyd) decides to fulfill his fondest desire: to beat up his sergeant since training camp, Peter O'Gaffney (Louis Wolheim).
+Expecting to die, W. Dangerfield Phelps III decides to fulfill his fondest desire: to beat up his sergeant since training camp, Peter O'Gaffney.
 While they are brawling, the Germans sneak up and capture them.

 In a German prison camp, the two become friends when Phelps takes responsibility for an unflattering caricature he drew of a guard, rather than let O'Gaffney take the blame.
 The two escape, stealing the white robes of Arab prisoners to blend in with the snow.
 However, they encounter (and are forced to join) a group of similarly garbed Arab prisoners being sent by train to Constantinople.

 Near the end of their journey, Phelps creates a distraction, and the two men jump off, landing in a hay wagon.
 When the hay is loaded onto a ship bound for Arabia, so are they.
-The stowaways are discovered, but the skipper (Michael Visaroff) is satisfied when Phelps pays him their fare.
+The stowaways are discovered, but the skipper is satisfied when Phelps pays him their fare.

-When a small boat founders nearby, Phelps jumps in to try to rescue an Arabian woman, Mirza (Mary Astor).
+When a small boat founders nearby, Phelps jumps in to try to rescue an Arabian woman, Mirza.
 Both he and the woman have to be saved by O'Gaffney.
 The two soldiers and the skipper vie for the veiled woman's affections.
 Phelps eventually coaxes her into removing her veil, and is entranced by her beauty.
 Meanwhile, the woman's escort observes this development with disapproval.
 The skipper insists on being paid for Mirza's fare, but none of the three have any money left.
 They hold him off as best they can.